fluffybunnies/powerpoint-sundaysongs-addin/README.md

 	Dim addSlidesAfterIndex As Long
 	Dim blankSlide As Slide

-	If Len(ActivePresentation.Path) = 0 Then
+	If Len(ActivePresentation.path) = 0 Then
 		MsgBox "Please save your presentation before running" Exit Sub
 	End If

 	' Remove all but first and last slides
-	Do While ActivePresentation.Slides.Count > 2
+	Do While ActivePresentation.Slides.count > 2
 		ActivePresentation.Slides(2).Delete
 	Loop